radiac/mara/docs/api/index.rst

 --------------
 Raw socket mode

-Cletus is primarily designed to be a telnet server for talkers and MUDs, so it normally treats inbound and outbound data as telnet content - performing telnet negotiation, breaking and joining raw socket data with newlines.
+Mara is primarily designed to be a telnet server for talkers and MUDs, so it normally treats inbound and outbound data as telnet content - performing telnet negotiation, breaking and joining raw socket data with newlines.
 However, this can be disabled using this setting, so you can read and write the